utukurinaveensatyasai/Salesforce-project-problem-statement-/README.md

-# Salesforce-project-problem-statement-
-This repo having Salesforce problem statement
-#📌 Project Overview

-This project is part of the TCS LastMile Salesforce Program.
-It focuses on building a Healthcare Appointment & Case Management System on Salesforce to improve patient experience, streamline hospital operations, and showcase Salesforce capabilities like Service Cloud, Health Cloud, Automation, and Dashboards.

-#🎯 Problem Statement

-Develop a Salesforce application that allows patients to book appointments, doctors to manage cases, and administrators to track hospital performance.

-#Key Features:

-Patient Management

-Register and update profiles (personal details, medical history).

-Secure login for appointment management.

-Appointment Scheduling

-Book appointments by date, time, and specialization.

-Auto-assign doctors based on availability and workload.

-Case Management

-Each appointment generates a case with diagnosis and treatment details.

-Doctors update records with progress notes and prescriptions.

-Escalation rules for critical cases.

-Notifications & Communication

-Automated email/SMS reminders and confirmations.

-Doctor notifications for assigned cases.

-Reports & Dashboards

-Appointments per department/doctor.

-Average resolution time.

-Patient satisfaction trends.

-Staff performance insights.

-#🛠️ Salesforce Features Used

-Custom Objects & Fields for patients, appointments, and cases.

-Service Cloud / Health Cloud for case management.

-Workflows, Process Builder, and Flow for automation.

-Reports & Dashboards for hospital performance tracking.

-Email/SMS Notifications for communication.

-#🚀 Expected Deliverables

-A Salesforce application with customizations.

-Case & appointment management using Service Cloud/Health Cloud.

-Reports and dashboards for administrators.

-#✅ Outcome
+# Salesforce Project Problem Statement

+This repository contains a Salesforce problem statement and solution implementation.

+---

+## 📌 Project Overview

+This project is part of the **TCS LastMile Salesforce Program**.
+It focuses on building a **Healthcare Appointment & Case Management System** on Salesforce to:

+- Improve patient experience
+- Streamline hospital operations
+- Showcase Salesforce capabilities (Service Cloud, automation, and reporting)

+---

+## 🎯 Problem Statement

+**Develop a Salesforce application that enables:**

+- Patients to book appointments
+- Doctors to manage cases
+- Administrators to track hospital performance

+---

+## ✨ Key Features

+### Patient Management

+- Register and update profiles (personal details, medical history)
+- Secure login for appointment management

+### Appointment Scheduling

+- Book appointments by date, time, and specialization
+- Auto-assign doctors based on availability and workload

+### Case Management

+- Each appointment generates a case with diagnosis and treatment details
+- Doctors update case records with progress notes and prescriptions
+- Escalation rules for critical cases

+### Notifications & Communication

+- Automated email/SMS reminders and confirmations
+- Doctor notifications for assigned cases

+### Reports & Dashboards

+- Appointments per department/doctor
+- Average resolution time
+- Patient satisfaction trends
+- Staff performance insights

+---

+## 🛠️ Salesforce Features Used

+- **Custom Objects & Fields:** For patients, appointments, and cases
+- **Service Cloud / Health Cloud:** For case management
+- **Workflows, Process Builder, and Flow:** For automation
+- **Reports & Dashboards:** For hospital performance tracking
+- **Email/SMS Notifications:** For communication

+---

+## 🚀 Expected Deliverables

+- A Salesforce application with customizations
+- Case & appointment management using Service Cloud/Health Cloud
+- Reports and dashboards for administrators

+---

+## ✅ Outcome

 A scalable, real-world healthcare solution that:

-Enhances patient experience.
+- Enhances patient experience

-Improves hospital operational efficiency.
+- Improves hospital operational efficiency

-Demonstrates Salesforce development, automation, and reporting skills.
+- Demonstrates Salesforce development, automation, and reporting skills